JGCRI/pygcam/README.rst

 Release Notes
 ==============
-Version 1.2.3 (3 Oct 2018)
+Version 1.3.0 (5 Oct 2018)
 ----------------------------
 * Bug fixes in support of 5.1.1 on Windows

 * Added option (``-P/--asPercentChange``) to ``diff`` sub-command to compute percent-change.

-* Several revisiions to Monte Carlo Simulation processing:
+* Several revisions to Monte Carlo Simulation processing:

   * Made policy scenarios dependent on completion of baseline scenarios so that for any trial number, the baseline runs first, after which any policies can run.
 This